-World Heart Day is celebrated annually on September 29 with an aim of spreading awareness among the people about the cardiovascular disease (CVD) and other heart ailments such as stroke and heart attack which are the major cause of death every year, approximately 17.5 million people.
-The World Heart Day also supports in spotlighting the habits that can prevent this life taking disease and control cardiovascular disease.
+World Heart Day is celebrated annually on September 29 with an aim of spreading awareness among the people about cardiovascular disease (CVD) and other heart ailments such as stroke and heart attack which are the major cause of death every year, approximately 17.5 million people.
+World Heart Day also supports in spotlighting the habits that can prevent this life-taking disease and control cardiovascular disease.

 World Heart Day is a drive and campaign formulated to stream cognizance about the healthy heart among the general public and people all around the globe.
-In the year 2000 this particular initiative was founded to inform and aware the people to take care and ensure a healthy heart.
-There has been a huge jump off in the percentage of people suffering from the heart diseases in the society.
-These diseases include stroke, CVD etc. The heart problems are studied and analyzed to be the top most cause of deaths in the whole world.
+In the year 2000, this particular initiative was founded to inform and aware people to take care of and ensure a healthy heart.
+There has been a huge jump-off in the percentage of people suffering from heart diseases in society.
+These diseases include stroke, CVD, etc. Heart problems are studied and analyzed to be the topmost cause of death in the whole world.

 When you make up your mind to keep your heart fit and healthy, that is the perfect time to make some changes to your lifestyle and unhealthy eating habits.
 Amendments in food habits take the first place to ensure a healthy heart.
 Adoption of an active lifestyle will surely give you positive results.
 Here are the tips that can help you achieve a healthy heart and keep you away from cardiovascular diseases:

-- Regular medical checkups: Visiting your doctor in a specific time period is must to keep a check on your heart’s functioning.
-Take a proper checkup to prevent any heart related ailments.
-Regular visits to doctor can improve the fitness of your heart.
+- Regular Medical Checkups: Visiting your doctor in a specific time period is a must to keep a check on your heart’s functioning.
+Take a proper checkup to prevent any heart-related ailments.
+Regular visits to the doctor can improve the fitness of your heart.

-- Be aware of the symptoms: A person must be aware enough to recognize the prime signs and symptoms of a heart disease.
+- Be Aware of the Symptoms: A person must be aware enough to recognize the prime signs and symptoms of heart disease.

-Hence, the World Heart Day plays a relevant role in awaking the people and makes them aware about the risks that can arise from an unhealthy heart; it is important to initiate a step towards changing the lifestyle and be more active.
+Hence, World Heart Day plays a relevant role in awaking people and makes them aware of the risks that can arise from an unhealthy heart; it is important to initiate a step towards changing the lifestyle and be more active.